g-leech/argmin-gravitas/_includes/punk/against.md

 No. This view is an analogue of admitting that you do not listen to <i>music</i> at all; you listen instead to artists, scenes and Propositions.<br><br>

-The backlash against Against Me! is aesthetic; inverse snobbery about the amount of .
-Now, people who reject them for their pop-punk sound and sharp new wardrobe are right in one way - there is no easy separating content and style - but dead wrong about the politics of accessible sound.
+The backlash against Against Me! is aesthetic.
+People who reject them for their pop-punk sound and sharp new wardrobe are right in one way - there is no easy way to separate content and style - but dead wrong about the politics of accessible sounds.

 <br><br>

 <h2>2005:</h2>

 <center>
-	<iframe frameborder="0" height="390" src="http://www.youtube.com/embed/kfhbAUrtoP8" title="YouTube video player" width="480"></iframe>
+	<iframe frameborder="0" height="390" src="https://www.youtube.com/embed/kfhbAUrtoP8" title="YouTube video player" width="480"></iframe>
 </center>

 <h2>2007:</h2>